15,000+ art sold by young Indian artist Dhanraj Shelke | Business

 15,000+ art sold by young Indian artist Dhanraj Shelke

-KOLHAPUR, India, July 24, 2020 /PRNewswire/ -- The world around is changing a lot, where online is the new market.
+Kolhapur (Maharashtra) [India], July 24 (ANI/PRNewswire): The world around is changing a lot, where online is the new market.
 But in India, where there are millions of qualified starving artists, there's no source wherein one could get to know what to do and how to do after their art education is completed.
 Artist Dhanraj Shelke from Kolhapur, Maharashtra made his own blueprint of how he could sell 15,000 plus artworks without leaving the room and without any capital, with the help of the Internet and its tools like social media, search engine, seller websites etc.

 ALSO READ